Garrafao/durel_system_annotators/README.md

 # Testing

-1. You can run integration tests on the following datasets (running /tests/data.py will build these datasets except tempowic, you need to run evonlp2wug.sh script before running data.py) using the random and lexeme models:
+1. You can run integration tests on the following datasets.
+Running /test_data/data.py will build these datasets:

    - testwug_en_arm
    - testwug_en_target